Top 10 Best First Cars

 The base engine may be the cheapest outright but it’s only really suited to lower speeds, which is ideal if you’re not venturing out of town.
 If you’re planning to tackle the motorway regularly, look at the mid-range engines for the power you’ll need.

-Drive quality is good – the Corsa has been updated in recent years to offer improved suspension and body control.
+Drive quality is good – this all-new Corsa is based on the Peugeot 208 and offers improved suspension and body control compared to the last generation.
 It’s also quieter than it used to be and deals with bumpy road surfaces pretty well.

 Inside, the Corsa’s interior looks smarter than many budget rivals and there’s plenty of headroom for four people, although legroom can get a bit tight.